 8. Inventory Reports

 Asset management software is programmed to generate automated reports.
-You can get a variety of reports such low stock report, inventory validation report, inventory forecast report, etc.
+You can get a variety of reports such as low stock reports, inventory validation reports, inventory forecasting reports, etc.

 9. Inventory Tracking